Mook-as/stackato-doc/user/console/index.rst

 * Users: A list of Users who are members of the Organization, showing the Email address and Organization :ref:`Roles <orgs-spaces-roles>` of each.

+  * Users: can view organization quotas, domains, spaces and users.

-A user with the Manager role can add Spaces to an Organization, but not Users.
+  * Manager: can add domains and spaces to the organization, but not users.

 .. note::
   There is currently no interface in the Management Console for